essentialblend/ms-thesis/README.md

 # Type-theoretic Proofs for the Ring Axioms of the Integers

+_A complete, standalone, and machine-verified formalization of the integers as a commutative ring, implemented from first principles in Agda._

-This research project was submitted as part of requirements for my MS. The objective was to prove the existence of a certain mathematical construct called a _Ring_.
-This was achieved with the help of a computer-aided proof-assistant called _Agda_, a programming language based on intuitionistic type theory, also called Martin-Löf type theory (MLTT).
+This research project was submitted as part of the requirements for my MSc in Computer Science (University of Nottingham).
+The objective was to formally prove the axioms of a commutative ring for the integers using Agda, a dependently-typed functional programming language based on Martin-Löf type theory.

-This research project was supervised by Prof. Thorsten Altenkirch and I’m forever grateful for his time, expertise, and empathy towards my journey into this fantastic subject.

-I'm lucky to have Dan from over at the Univalent Agda Discord server for a close friend who spent countless hours just so I get to feel less clueless with each passing day.

 ## Build Instructions